Nattawut30/My-Personal-Training/README.md

 ***Overview***
 -
-You can find all my training files in this repo.
+Check out all my training files in this repo.
+Enjoy Learning!

 `````bash